marcgg/marcgg.github.com/_posts/2020-06-04-force-multipliers.md

 ## Team Composition

-It's interesting to see how, depending on the team and context, you will need more or less of these two kind of people.
+It's interesting to see how, depending on the team and context, you will need more or less of these two kinds of people.
 By keeping in mind the different ways people will bring value, you can really improve your team composition and output.

 To illustrate, I'll use an arbitrary and simplistic number to represent the direct output of a person.
 It doesn't mean anything, but you can imagine it be story points, milestones reached or whatever you use to monitor the advancement of a project.